Bed Bugs in Maryland Hotels

 - Lost wages from work due to side effects from being bitten by bed bugs

 Frequently our clients tell us that before Whitney, LLP represented them for bed bugs in Maryland hotels, the claims adjuster for the hotel had offered an insufficient amount of compensation for the suffering the hotel caused.
 We are experienced in recovering full and fair compensation for our clients, whether they got bed bugs in National Harbor, Charles County or Anne Arundel County, MD.
 If a hotel chain like Econo Lodge, Hampton Inn, Holiday Inn, Marriott, Residence Inn, Quality Inn, or Motel 6 is unwilling to provide reasonable compensation, we will not hesitate to file suit if it is in our client’s best interest.

-Whitney, LLP offers all potential clients a free consultation.
+Whitney, LLP offers all potential clients a legal consultation.
 Call us at (410) 583-8000, or use our Quick Contact form.

 If you’re interested in learning more about how Whitney, LLP can help hotel guests in Montgomery County and Howard County alike, read our bed bug blogs or watch our YouTube channel for more information regarding bed bug case results.